 If someone you know has just told you that they’re an atheist, just know that it was probably at least just as hard for them as it is for you.
 But there are a few things you can do that will make this time easier for everyone.Read more

 Last month, my blog turned two and a half years old!
 That means that today, I’ve been blogging for 136 weeks and this is my 136th post.
 Over the years, people have asked me for my greatest advice for blog writing, whether that is how to grow a following and get noticed or how to go about writing for an atheist blog when you’re still in the atheist closet.
 Today, I want to share with you some of my answers to some commonly asked blogging questions.Read more

 Over the years, I have received a lot of emails and messages from other closeted atheists asking for advice.
 Most of these messages have been from atheists in high school, wondering what to do in regards to having this secret among Christian friends, parents, and church members.
 I decided that compiling my advice together could hopefully prove helpful for at least one of my younger readers.Read more

-It seems that as atheists, there are a lot of arguments brought against us that people think we haven’t heard before.
+It seems that there are a lot of arguments brought against us atheists that people think we haven’t heard before.
 After my apologetics teacher said a number of these in class over the past week, including the watchmaker analogy, I realized that there are a lot of things that atheists have to hear all the time.
 Most of them haven’t been said to me, but I see them thrown around all the time.
-Thank you to my fiance and to some of my Twitter followers for helping me think of ideas!
+Thank you to my fiancé and to some of my Twitter followers for helping me think of ideas!
 In no particular order, here are 34 things that atheists are tired of hearing: Read more